Catalogo81/bottle-order/README.md

 2. **manage-admin.php** - Lists all Administrators
 3. **manage-categories.php** - Lists all bottle categories on a single page
 4. **manage-bottles.php** - Lists all bottles on a single page
-5. **manage-orders.php** - Manages all Orders in the database (Actions: pending, successful, declined, delete)
+5. **manage-orders.php** - Manages all Orders in the database (Actions: pending, successful, declined, delete) Orders ordered by latest order (date)
 6. **login/logout.php** - Admin Access Control and Authorization using SQL

 ## For Sponsor or Project Enquiry